finbourne/finbourne-access-sdk-csharp/sdk/docs/PolicyTemplatesApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<PolicyTemplatesApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<PolicyTemplatesApi>();
             var code = "code_example";  // string | The code of the Policy Template
             var scope = "scope_example";  // string? | Optional.
 Will use the default scope if not provided.
 The scope of the Policy Template (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // apiInstance.DeletePolicyTemplate(code, scope, opts: opts);

                 // [EXPERIMENTAL] DeletePolicyTemplate: Deleting a policy template apiInstance.DeletePolicyTemplate(code, scope);
             }